Bordered manifolds with torus boundary and the link surgery formula: Hypercubes and Heegaard Floer homology

 \subsection{Hypercubes of attaching curves}

 The notion of a hypercube of chain complexes adapts to other categories.
 We now describe the appropriate notion of a hypercube in the Fukaya category.
 See \cite{MOIntegerSurgery}*{Section~8} and \cite{LOTDoubleBranchedI}*{Section~3}, where such objects are referred to as \emph{hyperboxes of Heegaard diagrams}, and \emph{chain complexes of attaching curves}, respectively.
+These may naturally be viewed as twisted complexes in the Fukaya category, using the framework described in Section~\ref{sec:twisted-complexes}.